| "You

 can't gang up on Israel, and making a bird fly past your house so the

 mosquito with a big appetite doesn't sting you.
+We must

 take the time to think about all the wonderful kind acts that Hashem